cbonoz/tidb23/README.md

 ## Challenges we ran into

 During the development of Babynaming.pro, we faced several challenges.
 Integrating OpenAI's language model into the backend and ensuring efficient communication with the frontend required careful coordination and implementation.
-We also encountered scalability issues when handling a large number of user requests, which we addressed by utilizing the distributed nature of TiDB.
-Additionally, fine-tuning the language model to generate culturally appropriate names posed a challenge, as it required extensive training and validation.
+Additionally, fine-tuning the language model to generate culturally appropriate names posed a challenge, as it required extensive training and validation to ensure the the different user inputs result in a consistent / parse-able model from the backend.
+TiDB is used to aggregate all the requests, and over time will create a large index of names and properties that can be reported on and analyzed in the future.